When is Doctor Who season 12 on TV? What’s going to happen? Who’s in the cast?

 Will Jodie Whittaker get a brand new Physician Who costume?

-Apparently the Thirteenth Physician will get some new variations on her look within the new collection, sporting a darker overcoat (and matching socks) for at the least one episode as an alternative of the sky-blue quantity she’s worn to this point.
+Apparently the Thirteenth Physician will get some new variations on her look within the new collection, sporting a darker overcoat (and matching socks) for not less than one episode as a substitute of the sky-blue quantity she’s worn so far and donning a tuxedo for opening two-parter Spyfall.

-Jodie Whittaker has additionally been noticed on set in a brand new jumper with rainbow-coloured cuffs that echoes the liner of her coat, nevertheless it’s unclear if it is a new costume alternative or one thing that Whittaker owns personally that simply so occurs to share design particulars.
+Jodie Whittaker has additionally been noticed on set in a brand new jumper with rainbow-coloured cuffs that echoes the liner of her coat, but it surely’s unclear if it is a new costume selection or one thing that Whittaker owns personally that simply so occurs to share design particulars.

-No – manufacturing has already concluded on the brand new collection of episodes, with the crew filming at Roath Lock Studios in Cardiff and on location during the last 10 months.
+No – manufacturing has already concluded on the brand new collection of episodes, with the workforce filming at Roath Lock Studios in Cardiff and on location over the past 10 months.

-“We’re off again!
-Well we never actually stopped – as Jodie Whittaker’s Doctor and friends have been winning the hearts of families across the nation this autumn, we’ve been busy with a whole new set of action packed adventures for the Thirteenth Doctor,” showrunner Chris Chibnall stated in late 2019.

 “We adore making this show and have been blown away by the response from audiences.”